 Formalizing the department is expensive.
 Buying credit reports is expensive.
 Buying a solution to hold all your data is expensive.
 Following up with auditors is expensive.
 And even with all of those pieces in place, there is still a lot of inefficiency in the process.
 This is where modern technology can help.

 In addition to continuous monitoring, to do risk management right, you have to be able to take probability and severity into account.
 What is the probability of something happening, and how severe will the impact to your business be if it does happen?
 External data such as credit reports, weather data, legal data, and social media can help you get at probability, but not severity.

 You have to tie external data together with your internal spending data to understand the severity of risk for a particular vendor.
 That takes a lot of analysis, delaying decision making.
 Even in relatively mature risk management programs, it’s not uncommon for the analysis to be out of date by the time it’s finished, or for no decision to be made.

 With cloud technology and artificial intelligence, we can pull together all the relevant data sources, analyze the data in real time, offer prescriptive recommendations and automate regular follow up.

 Mid-market companies face so many pressures as they grow.
-Vendor risk management is something you can ill afford to ignore, but putting together a scalable program can be overwhelming.
+You can ill afford to ignore vendor risk management and supply chain resiliency, but putting together a scalable program can be overwhelming.